9 Tips to Boost your Reputation as an Employer

 At Liberty, "every time we get a piece of content, we wonder what stakeholder are we communicating with.
 For example, we got the Great Place to Work Certification: okay we need to communicate that with employees, prospective employees, Social Media users, stakeholders etc." says Roseanne Reagan, Corporate Communication Manager at Liberty Mutual Insurance.

 To do that, Liberty Insurance have a weekly 'Content Room' to discuss what's coming up.
 It is open to anyone in the organisation.
 They discuss the messages which need to get out and decide who to send them to.
-It is a way of reframing everyone's thoughts within the organisation.
+This is a way of reframing everyone's thoughts within the organisation.

 Read more about Managing Talent Uncertainty in 2022.